Help us name the new Leduc high school! (CLOSED)

 Tell us your idea(s) for naming the new Leduc school?

-11 months agoCLOSED: This ideas has concluded.Welcome to the new Leduc high school naming project.
+about 2 years agoCLOSED: This ideas has concluded.Welcome to the new Leduc high school naming project.
 Please submit your ideas for appropriate school names here before February 10, 2022.
 Be sure to include any relevant background information to support the name(s) you suggest.

 The Naming Committee will create a shortlist from all submissions received for the Board of Trustees to review and select the winning name, which will be announced on March 16, 2022.
 The winning name submission will receive a Black Gold Prize Pack!